-After filing the complaint, once the defendant is represented, the plaintiff's lawyer must disclose the pieces of evidence to the defendant's lawyer, who will then respond in writing and disclose relevant pieces of evidence.
+After filing the complaint, once the defendant is represented, the plaintiff's lawyer must disclose the evidence pieces to the defendant's lawyer, who will then respond in writing and disclose relevant evidence pieces.
 Parties will be allowed to respond to the opponent's claims or counterclaims.
 In matters involving complex technologies, a technical expert may be appointed by the court.
 In any case, the plaintiff must clearly show the infringement.